 Chances of Extending

-If you enjoy the contract and the area, you may want to extend.
+You may want to extend if you enjoy the contract and the area.
 During the initial interview, this is a great time to find out if there is an opportunity to extend your contract should you want to at the end of your first contract.

 We hope this list of questions to ask the facility during the phone interview has been helpful.
 Whether you are new to travel nursing or a veteran, we hope there was not something for everyone.
 While this list is not all-inclusive and there are sure to be more questions you may feel are important to ask.
 If you think we missed important ones, please feel free to comment on them below.